 We don’t eat all of our meals at the apartment.
 Locals eat out, too.
 Part of the fun of travel is trying new foods in new places, and we definitely enjoy that.
 I research ahead of time to find places that look like can’t miss options.
 When searching, I usually stick with the least expensive category on whatever site I’m on.
 There are always expensive places to eat in any city, but we’ve found delicious budget options as well.

 Sometimes we do splurge on more expensive meals out, but when we do, it’s intentional and we choose the restaurant carefully.
 We also prep the kids so that they know they’re having an experience.
-Our amazing meal at Muriel’s in New Orleans was worth every penny, but we also enjoyed the po’ boys we had at a hole in the wall, off the beaten path dive populated almost entirely with locals (including a high school friend that I hadn’t seen in over twenty years).
+Our amazing meal at Muriel’s in New Orleans was worth every penny, but we also enjoyed the po’ boys we had at a hole in the wall, off the beaten path dive populated almost entirely with locals (including a random encounter with a high school friend that I hadn’t seen in over twenty years).

 In short, we eat well and inexpensively by eating intentionally.
 After doing research about where we’re going, I have pre-selected options in several parts of the city.
 When we’re in a neighborhood I know exactly where we might be eating.
 I usually choose at least a few places in each area, so that we have options.

 I’ll go into more detail about this one in a future post, but we eat many picnic lunches when traveling.
 In some cities, inexpensive and delicious food options abound, but in others, it’s harder.
 Turns out that my kids aren’t huge fans of Catalan cuisine, so they didn’t enjoy eating out in Barcelona as much as they did in, say, Rome.
 Rather than spending time and money finding food they would eat, we just packed our lunches most days.
 Having the freedom to stop and eat whenever the kids got hungry was so convenient, and the lunches we ate were incredibly inexpensive.
 We’ve permanently added picnics to our tool box.